 PRACTICE NURSE MANAGERRead More >

 Asking her what she enjoys most about being a nurse, Claire's answer comes instantly: "I enjoy the variety of work I do in a day and working with everyone from the very young to the elderly."
 Claire has been in Primary Health Care for most of her professional life and is passionate about improving health outcomes.
 She trained in the UK and came to New Zealand with her husband Dave, a Kiwi whom she met overseas.
-The couple have four grown-up children and live in coastal Kakanui.
+They live in coastal Kakanui.
+Dave and Claire have four grown-up children.

 But for Claire, the team leader of our nurses, it all still comes down to the joy of meeting people, hearing their stories and helping them.